Lead Generation: Importance, Best Practices, & Examples for Sales and Marketing

 What is lead generation?

 Say your primary channel for customer acquisition is SEO.
-You’ve developed a ton of educational, insightful, and actionable blog posts that help readers solve problems related to your industry and solution and subtly point toward your product.
+You’ve developed many educational, insightful, and actionable blog posts that help readers solve problems related to your industry and solution, and subtly point toward your product.

 At the end of the blog post, you’ll place a lead generation magnet—a valuable content asset that customers can have for free, as long as they hand over their email address.